 Again, thank you ever so much for your advice and support.

-It is with highest respect that I consulted you once again on the personal matter of my own divorce proceedings regarding modification of alimony.
+It is with the highest respect that I consulted you once again on the personal matter of my own divorce proceedings regarding modification of alimony.

-Obviously, my decision to go right to the person who wanted the latest law on divorce and alimony instituted, has been a positive decision.
+Obviously, my decision to go right to the person who wanted the latest law on divorce and alimony instituted has been a positive decision.

 In fact, your service is more personalized than the status quo one always seems to receive from lawyers.
 No matter how they appear to be in your court, the game is all about “winning”, and I feel with mediation, it is all about being civil and getting peace with the tools of facts and truths-much more humane.

 Again, I would highly recommend your services, for I believe one always looks at the gain and loss of the matter for those that represent us.
-I firmly believe that a mediator is more “god-like”, than a lawyer ever could be.
+I firmly believe that a mediator is more “god-like” than a lawyer ever could be.

 Robin T. M.

-I thought I would write to thank you for the help you gave me in negotiating the end of my life time alimony payments.
-Your wise words helped me to get over my knee jerk reaction against a one time payment to see the benefits of being financially separated from my ex forever.
+I thought I would write to thank you for the help you gave me in negotiating the end of my lifetime alimony payments.
+Your wise words helped me to get over my knee-jerk reaction against a one-time payment to see the benefits of being financially separated from my ex forever.